-t22 Village Law, it is confirmed that "Village Administration shall be the implementation of government affairs and public interests in the governance system of the Republic of Indonesia."
+t20 Village Law, it is confirmed that "Village Administration shall be the implementation of government affairs and public interests in the governance system of the Republic of Indonesia."

-The principle of recognition, as one of the principles in the arranger 18 nt of village administration as stipulated in Article 3 of the Village Law, is the recognition of the rights of the origin of the village concerned.
-The application d2 this principle is based on the mandate of article 188 paragraph (2) of the 1945 Constitution of the Republic of Indonesia, where "The State recognises and respects traditional communities along with their traditional customary rights as long as these remain in existence and are in accordance with ne societal development and the principles of the Unitary State of the Republic of Indonesia, and shall be regulated by Isur " From a shall be regulated by law."
-From a philosophical point of view, the laying of the principle of recognition, given the formation of the Unitary Republic of Indonesia ('NKRI'), is preceded by villages scattered throughout the territory of the Republic of Indonesia, and therefore the state also has an obligation to respect the existence of the origin of the village.
-It can be analogized that the village is one of the founding fathers for the formation of the Unitary State of the Republic of Indonesia.
+The principle of recognition, as one of the principles in the arranger 16 nt of village administration as stipulated in Article 3 of the Village Law, is the recognition of the rights of the origin of the village concerned.
+The application of the principle is based on the mandate of article 18B paragraph (2) of the 1945 Constitution of the Republic of Indonesia, where "The State recognises and respects traditional communities along with their traditional customary rights as long as these remain in existence and are in accordance with ne societal development and the principles of the Unitary State of the Republic of Indonesia, and shall be regulated by Isur " From a shall be regulated by law."
+From a philosophical point of view, the laying of the prince ple of recognition, given the formation of the Unitary Republic of Indonesia ("NKRI"), is preceded by villages scattered throughout the territory of the Deputition of The the territory of the Republic of Indonesia, and therefore the state also has an obligation to respect the existence of the that the village is one of the founding fathers for the formation of the Unitary State of the Republic of Indonesia.

-The implementation of this recognition principle has its own influence on the implementation of village governance.
+The implementation d14this recognition principle has its own influence on the implementation of village governance.
 The principle of recognition is considered more implementing strategic in village governance.
 This is because in general the principle of recognition provides freedom to the village while at the same time making it more independent to initiate mainly the formation of village legal products, the establishment of village social institutions, the acquisition of village income, and the participation of village communities in the creation of village autonomy.
-The village has more legitimacy government, running its with in established leggt bases.
+The village has more legitimacy government, running its with in established legal bases.

 The village is based on the principles of recognition and subsidiarity, not on the principle of decentralization.
-The authority of the village no longer follows the scheme of delegation or partial delegation of authority from the district/city, but with the scheme of recog2ition (recognition) and subsidiarity over the interests of the local community, directly from the Vill9ge Law.
+The authority of the village no longer follows the scheme of delegation or partial delegation of authority from the district/city, but with the scheme of recognizion (recognition) and subsidiarity over the interests of the local community, directly from the Villige Law.
 Under this scheme there are two main types of village authority: